LukeGrahamLandry/franca/backend/README.md

 - simplified matching of amd64 addressing modes: instead of 1600 lines of ocaml implementing a dsl with 150 lines of glue code to use the results, just write 150 lines of tedious code to solve the problem directly.
 - Strength reduction for signed div/rem by power of two (using a conditional move to get the right rounding for negative numbers).
-- Removed several codegen optimisations until we have a solid foundation (but I want to bring them back eventually).
-  - all: load float constants from memory (instead of using int immediate + fmov)
-  - amd: negating floats by xoring from memory
-  - amd: use spilled floats directly from memory

 ## Qbe License